-The woman is looking over her shoulder, acknowledging her reflection in the mirror by placing her left hand on the middle of her chest.
+She is looking over her shoulder and acknowledging her reflection in the mirror by placing her left hand on the center of her chest.
 Does she feel attractive?
 How important is feeling attractive to female sexual desire?

 Two cupids attend to her because she is Venus, the mythological goddess of love and beauty.
 One cupid holds a mirror, while the other reaches to crown her with a garland of myrtle.
-To create the woman’s pose, Titian added the impression of movement to an ancient statue he admired in the Medici collection.
-But his Venus isn’t cold, like stone.
-He put so much red pigment in his flesh tones, we sense the blood flowing through her veins.
+To create the woman’s pose, Titian added the impression of movement to an ancient statue that he admired, but his Venus isn’t cold as stone.
+He put so much red pigment in her flesh tones, we sense the blood flowing through her veins.

-Titian liked to say a good artist needs only three paint colors — black, white, and red.
+Titian liked to say a good artist needs only three paint colors: black, white, and red.
 He was exaggerating, but not by much.
-His penetrating portrait of Pope Paul III almost proves him right.
+His triple portrait of Pope Paul III and his succession-minded grandsons proves his point.

 A tour de force of brushwork hiding in plain sight

-Titian painted more than two dozen portraits of Venus, but only this one was completed entirely by his own hand.
-X-radiographs reveal he painted this picture over an older picture — a portrait of a man and woman standing side by side.
-The artist rotated the canvas 90 degrees and left the fur coat of the male figure exposed, so he could reconfigure it into the wine-colored robe that wraps around Venus’s hips.
+X-radiographs reveal he painted the Washington picture of Venus over an older picture — a portrait of a man and woman standing side by side.
+The artist rotated the canvas 90 degrees and left the fur coat of the male figure exposed, to reconfigure the garment into the wine-colored robe that now hugs Venus’s hips.

-In Titian’s day, this painting was one of a marching band of portraits lined up in his tidy, business-like workshop.
-Each canvas advertised a popular theme like The Penitent Magdalene — a young woman portrayed fasting in the desert wearing nothing but her long, voluptuously disheveled hair.
-When asked how a starving woman could be in such robust health, Titian said with a twinkle that perhaps this was the first day of her fast.
+This painting was one of a marching band of portraits lined up in Titian’s business-like workshop.
+Each canvas advertised a popular theme, such as The Penitent Magdalene — the portrait of a young woman fasting in the desert wearing nothing but her long, voluptuously disheveled hair.
+When asked how a starving woman could be in such robust health, Titian replied with a twinkle that perhaps this was the first day of her fast.

 Tiziano Vecellio (Titian) was born in a small mountain town in the Italian Dolomites.
 As a boy, it’s said he made colors from berry juice and flowers to paint a portrait on the side of a house.
 No word on how his parents reacted to this escapade, but when Titian was ten years old he was sent to live with his aunt and uncle in Venice.